If you experience symptoms of a UTI, such as pain during urination, the need to urinate more frequently or cloudy urine.

 When is it requested?

 If you have symptoms which indicate the possibility of a urinary tract infection, such as pain and burning when urinating and frequent urge to urinate, your doctor would usually perform a rapid urinalysis ‘dipstick’ test on the urine sample and if this indicates that you may have a UTI, they will send the sample to the laboratory for further tests.
-In the laboratory, the sample will be screened by microscopy (or using an automated system) for the presence of red and white blood cells, bacteria, yeast cells and other microscopic structures.
+In the laboratory, the sample will be screened by microscopy (or using an automated system) for the presence of red and white blood cells, bacteria, yeast and other microscopic structures.
 Culture is used when the microscopy result indicates that there may be infection, for example if it contains a raised number of white blood cells.
 In addition, culture may be used for certain groups of patients who may not show obvious symptoms of an infection, such as pregnant women, children or immunocompromised patients.

 What does the test result mean?